d3netxer/teachosm-serverless-lambda/README.md

 # teachosm-serverless-lambda

-This Lambda function processes project submissions via TeachOSM website.

-## TeachOSM site

-user upload form content:

--google captcha
--fields
--tags
--thumbnail
--youtube link
--content

-## Steps:

-1. User submits form

-2. Lambda processes Google Captcha

-3. If Google Captcha sucessful, TeachOSM Lambda continues processing form data:

--creates a metadata form

--if content, then:
-  -save content to S3 (prepend with datetime)
-  -convert content to word doc and pdf
-  -save links in metadata form

-if thumbnail:
-  -prepend filename with datetime
-  -save link in doc metadata form

-Lambda makes a github pull request with the metadata form (markdown with yaml front-matter)

-4. On TeachOSM site after successful submission, a completed message is sent to the user.
+This repo contains a collection of services that process project submissions on the TeachOSM website.

+## development to-do list

+- aws-node-upload-to-s3-and-postprocess: trigger the libre-office lambda function when a new file upload trigger occurs

+- aws-commit-to-github: improve by creating a new branch for every new posting

+- serverlessS3Upload: create a function to upload the content

+## TeachOSM submit project steps:

+1. User hits submit form button and Lambda processes Google Captcha

+3. If Google Captcha sucessful, TeachOSM project page will send up to 3 post requests:

+-a POST request is sent for the content:
+  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket -when file saved in S3 bucket, this will kick off the libre-office document conversion using the aws-node-upload-to-s3-and-postprocess lambda function

+-a POST request is sent for the project pic:
+  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket

+-a POST request is sent with the metadata, fields will include the project pic filename with datetime appended and the project_file file name with the datetime appended.
+The TeachOSM Lambda function will convert the data into yaml and then saved in a S3 bucket.
+Another Lambda function will then make a github pull request with the metadata form (markdown with yaml front-matter).

+4. Potential feature: On TeachOSM site after successful submission, a message is sent to the user.

+sample metadata submission:

+username: test_osm_user
+title: "Field Mapping Supplies"
+description: "This is part of the second lesson of the course where we outline field mapping supply checklist"
+audience: primary
+difficulty: beginner
+educator_prep_time: less_than_1_hour
+education_activity_duration: [local, environment, land_use]
+project_type: field_mapping
+group: "Centerville High School Field Mapping Class"
+group_sequence: 2
+tags: [population_migration,political_organization_of_space,gis]
+project_pic: compass_20190501.png
+project_file: field_mapping_supplies_20190501.doc
+youtube_link: none

+in JSON:

+{
+  "username": "test_osm_user",
+  "title": "Field Mapping Supplies",
+  "description": "This is part of the second lesson of the course where we outline field mapping supply checklist", "audience": "primary",
+  "difficulty": "beginner",
+  "educator_prep_time": "less_than_1_hour",
+  "education_activity_duration": ["local", "environment", "land_use"],
+  "project_type": "field_mapping",
+  "group": "Centerville High School Field Mapping Class", "group_sequence": "1",
+  "tags": ["population_migration", "political_organization_of_space", "gis"],
+  "project_pic": "compass_20190501.png",
+  "project_file": "field_mapping_supplies_20190501.doc",
+  "youtube_link": "none"
+}

+in yaml:

+---
+  username: "test_osm_user"
+  title: "Field Mapping Supplies"
+  description: "This is part of the second lesson of the course where we outline field mapping supply checklist"
+  audience: "primary"
+  difficulty: "beginner"
+  educator_prep_time: "less_than_1_hour"
+  education_activity_duration:
+    - "local"
+    - "environment"
+    - "land_use"
+  project_type: "field_mapping"
+  group: "Centerville High School Field Mapping Class"
+  group_sequence: "1"
+  tags:
+    - "population_migration"
+    - "political_organization_of_space"
+    - "gis"
+  project_pic: "compass_20190501.png"
+  project_file: "field_mapping_supplies_20190501.doc"
+  youtube_link: "none"

 ## extra tips

-### dependancies
-Do an 'npm install'.
+Each folder represents a different function, which is made up of one of more services.
+Within each folder do an 'npm install'.
+Also install the Serverless Framework on your computer.

 ### how to run locally
 ```